fanuelalem/Project-02/README.md

 ![Project Image](jedipic.png)

+## Motivation

+our motivation when building this application was to create an engaging questionaire for people interested in Star Wars.
+Our group focused on building a theme similar to the films to make fans excited.

 # installation

 to install all necessary dependencies, open the terminal inside youre root folder and run 'npm i'.